calebAtApica/docs/getting-started/logiq-paas-deployment/deploying-logiq-paas-on-microk8s.md

 The following guide takes you through deploying Apica Ascent PaaS on MicroK8s.

+## Prerequisites

+- Ubuntu x64
+The machine will need to be large and resource heavy, as you will be hosting a web application on it.
+Therefore use the following specifications:
+- 16 vCPU
+- 32 GB

 ## Installing MicroK8s

 The first step in this deployment is to install MicroK8s on your machine.
-The following instructions pertain to Debian-based Linux systems.
 To install MicroK8s on such systems, do the following.

 1. Update package lists by running the following command.